deepsquare-io/ClusterFactory/web/docs/getting-started/02-setting-up-repository.md

    git clone git@github.com:<your account>/ClusterFactory.git
    ```

-## 2. Setup the upstream remote for git
+## 2. Set up the upstream remote for git

 Git is capable of managing multiple remote repositories.
 By default, `origin` is linked to the `<your account>/ClusterFactory` repository.
 To be able to fetch updates from the upstream `deepsquare-io/ClusterFactory` repository, we need to add a remote repository that we call `upstream`.